wurmlab/genomicscourse/2019/practicals/reference_genome/read-cleaning.md

 ### Trimming

-[seqtk](http://github.com/lh3/seqtk) ([documentation](http://manpages.ubuntu.com/manpages/vivid/man1/seqtk.1.html)) is a fast and lightweight tool for processing FASTA and FASTQ sequences.
+[seqtk](http://github.com/lh3/seqtk) is a fast and lightweight tool for processing FASTA and FASTQ sequences.

 Based on the results from FastQC, replace `REPLACE` and `REPLACE` below to appropriately trim from the beginning (`-b`) and end (`-e`)  of the sequences.
-If arguments seem to be unclear, check `seqtk --help` to gain more understanding.
+If arguments seem to be unclear, check the `seqtk` GitHub repo in the link presented above.

 ```bash
 seqtk trimfq -b REPLACE -e REPLACE input/reads.pe2.fastq.gz > tmp/reads.pe2.trimmed.fq